gcallah/MiscWriting/AI/AIAlchemists.md

 In  *The Age of Spiritual Machines*, Kurzweil says, "The point of all these... numbers is that extremely little of the stuff on earth is devoted to useful computation.
-This is even more true when we consider all the dumb matter in the earths midst."
+This is even more true when we consider all the dumb matter in the earth's [core]."
 (259)

-And like how the alchemy of old "delivers Nature from its own laws" (130), so does the new alchemy: "The laws of physics are not repealed by intelligence, but they effectively evaporate in its presence."
+And like how the alchemy of old "delivers Nature from its own laws" (Eliade, 130), so does the new alchemy: "The laws of physics are not repealed by intelligence, but they effectively evaporate in its presence."
 (Kurzweil, 260)